LuoUndergradXJTU/TwiBot-22/src/SATAR/readme.md

 make sure that the hidden dimensions are equal

-after running done, make make sure that the 'tmp/Twibot-20/' dictionary contains following files:
+after running done, make sure that the 'tmp/Twibot-20/' dictionary contains following files:

 - reps.npy